An imperfect body might be just what the doctor ordered for women and key to their economic success, an anthropologist now says.

 In addition, past research has revealed that men prefer a ratio of 0.7 or lower when looking for a mate.
 The preference makes perfect sense, according to evolutionary psychologists, because the low ratio is a reliable signal of a healthy, fertile woman.
 Along those lines, Playboy centerfolds tend to have a waist-to-hip ratio of 0.68, Cashdan found.

 However, women around the world tend to have larger waist-to-hip ratios (more cylindrical than hourglass-shaped) than is considered optimal by these medical and social standards.

 Specifically, Cashdan compiled data from 33 non-Western populations and four European populations, finding the average waist-to-hip ratio for women was above 0.8.
 So if 0.7 is the magic number both in terms of health and male mate choice, Cashdan wondered why most women exhibit a significantly higher ratio.

 That's where the hormones come in.

-Androgens, a class of hormones that includes testosterone, increase waist-to-hip ratios in women by increasing visceral fat, which is carried around the waist.
+A little testosterone Androgens, a class of hormones that includes testosterone, increase waist-to-hip ratios in women by increasing visceral fat, which is carried around the waist.
 But on the upside, increased androgen levels are also associated with increased strength, stamina and competitiveness.
 Cortisol, a hormone that helps the body deal with stressful situations, also increases fat carried around the waist.

 Hormone levels linked with a high waist-to-hip ratio could lead to such health benefits, which would be particularly useful during times of stress, Cashdan said.
 These benefits could outweigh those attained from having the tiny waist, hourglass figure, she said.